vdsukhov/python-intro-course/intro.md

 - Basic knowledge of math (vector space, distance function)
 - Capability to seek and learn independently using online resources

+<a href="https://storyset.com/computer">On this website I use illustrations by Storyset</a>

 ## Table of contents

 ```{tableofcontents}